swax/NAISYS/guides/xfce-computer-use.md

 Setup a NAISYS agent with an XFCE desktop accessible via VNC on a fresh Ubuntu install.

+For the design side — how NAISYS translates screenshot clicks to real pixels, how focus works, and the per-vendor coord contracts — see [doc 013](../docs/013-computer-use.md).

 ## 1. Install packages

 ```bash